KEINOS/Dockerfile_of_Alpine/README.md

 5. Then, whenever the `keinos/alpine:latest` is updated, the build in your repsitory on Docker Hub should be triggered as well.

-- 2019/04/27: At this moment the Base image trigger is not working.